okta-samples/okta-go-api-sample/readme.md

 - [The Okta CLI Tool](https://github.com/okta/okta-cli/#installation)
 - An Okta Developer Account, create one using `okta register`, or configure an existing one with `okta login`

+## Configure Okta

+Ensure that your default custom authorization server has an access policy.
+Add an access policy if it's not there.
+See [Create access polices](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-access-policies).

 ## Get the Code

 Grab and configure this project using `okta start go-api`